bluesky/tiled/docs/source/explanations/structures.md

   *has meaning to the server* and shows up in the HTTP API.
 * **Microstructure** --- This is low-level structure including things like machine data type(s) and partition boundary locations.
-It enables the service-side reader to communicate to the client how to decode the bytes.
+It enables the service-side reader to communicate to the client how to interpret the bytes that represent a given "tile" of data.

 ## Examples